Fleacon/SoundCloudSharp/README.md

 ## Docs & Usage

 Comprehensive documentation built with Docusaurus is coming soon.
 In the meantime, the endpoints, requests and response bodies are documented with XML summaries directly in the source code.
-The library closely maps the [https://developers.soundcloud.com/docs/api/explorer/open-api#/](SoundCloud Public API Specification).
+The library closely maps the [SoundCloud Public API Specification](https://developers.soundcloud.com/docs/api/explorer/open-api#/).

 > [!CAUTION]
 > The official SoundCloud API specification can occasionally be incomplete or inconsistent (for instance, missing 401 Unauthorized or other error responses on certain endpoints).